How to get from Barcelona Airport to City Center & back – A Local’s Guide

 Stops: Aeropuerto – Plaça Catalunya.
 You can check all the stops here

-Tickets: In the bus or T-Casual Ticket or Barcelona Card
+Tickets: In the bus, T-Casual Ticket, or Barcelona Card

 The different lines have different stops, but they all take you to Terminals 1 & 2 of El Prat Airport.
 The only difference is that the N18 line is usually faster (about 30 minutes) because it stops at fewer stops.